fedarko/sheepgut/README.md

 ### Run various read / MAG-level analyses

-These steps are optional (we include CheckM, Prodigal, LoFreq, and read stats outputs in this repository).
+These steps are optional (we include CheckM, Prodigal, barrnap, LoFreq, and read stats outputs in this repository).
 We assume that you start each command from the root of the repository.

 #### CheckM (compute completeness and contamination statistics for the three MAGs)